StevenBradleyA/keeby/README.md

 <div style="display:flex">
   <img src="./react-app/src/media/readme2.gif" align="right" alt="binarygif" height="180" width="320" style="object-fit: cover"/>

-- The Home page displays all listings
+- The listing page presents comprehensive information regarding each keyboard.

-- The User is able to select the preview image
+- A listing comprises multiple images, an extensive description, and a pricing section.

-- For an Individual listing
+- Each listing features a photo gallery that showcases all images related to the item.

-- Placeholder
+- Every listing includes a dedicated comments section, enabling users to share their feedback and opinions.

-- Placeholder
+- Users have the ability to like comments or edit/delete their comments.

 </div>